Simulating Society Requires Simulating Thought: Problem Statement: Beyond Behavioral Plausibility in Generative Social Simulation

-Despite the growing sophistication of generative agents, evaluation standards remain stuck in a prior era of NLP—optimizing for stylistic fluency, short-term coherence, and plausibility of individual outputs.
-Most benchmarks treat language as a proxy for thought, assuming that coherent expression implies coherent reasoning.
-As a result, current evaluations risk rewarding agents for each response's local plausibility, ignoring whether they maintain internal consistency across turns or scenarios.
+The deficiencies in reasoning fidelity and individuality are compounded by a third layer: evaluation misalignment.
+Despite the growing sophistication of generative agents, current benchmarks remain optimized for stylistic fluency, local coherence, and plausibility of individual model behavior and output.
+Most benchmarks treat language as a proxy of thought, implicitly assuming that coherent expression entails coherent reasoning.
+As a result, current evaluations risk rewarding surface-level coherence while overlooking causal consistency and belief heterogeneity \cite{weng2025do}.
+This first creates what we term as \textit{traceability gap}: benchmarks assess outputs instead of reasoning trajectories.
 Stance classification tasks, for example, check whether a model picks a side but remain agnostic about how or why that stance was formed \cite{alqasemi2022stancesurvey, schiller2020stancedetectionbenchmarkrobust}.
-Dialogue benchmarks reward conversational smoothness, even when agents flip positions over time \cite{mehri2020dialogluenaturallanguageunderstanding, dziri2022evaluatingattributiondialoguesystems, zhan2023socialdial}.
-These limitations flatten reasoning to performance—encouraging shallow persona simulation without testing whether agents have structured beliefs that guide their answers.
+Dialogue benchmarks reward conversational smoothness, even when agents flip positions over time \cite{mehri2020dialogluenaturallanguageunderstanding, dziri2022evaluating, zhan2023socialdial}.

-More critically, today’s benchmarks rarely assess belief revision or causal adaptability.
-Current evaluations assess agents on static inputs but neglect their responses to counterfactual interventions or other hypothetical changes.
-When prompted with counterfactuals (e.g., “What if surveillance were community-led?”), most models paraphrase prior stances rather than updating them through principled reasoning \cite{ying2025benchmark, jin2024cladderassessingcausalreasoning, ma2025causalinferencelargelanguage, kıcıman2024causalreasoninglargelanguage, chen2025counterbenchbenchmarkcounterfactualsreasoning}.
-These failures reflect a deeper structural problem: we lack benchmarks that probe agents’ causal belief structures, trace their reasoning trajectories, or demand sensitivity to interventions.
+The second limitation concerns \textit{intervention blindness}: most benchmarks assess agents on static inputs but fail to measure their belief revision under counterfactual interventions or other hypothetical perturbations \cite{ying2025benchmark, jin2023cladder, ma2025causalinferencelargelanguage, kiciman2023causal, chen2025counterbenchbenchmarkcounterfactualsreasoning}.
+Finally, current benchmarks leave agents' positional individuality largely unaddressed.
+Evaluation suites typically aggregates performance across stances, computing mean accuracy or sentiment agreement but rarely quantify inter-agent divergence or distributional variance.
+Recent work on pluralistic alignment has begun moving in this direction, measuring whether models maintain epistemic diversity or support multiple internally coherent responses \cite{sorensen2024roadmappluralisticalignment, zhang2025cultivatingpluralismalgorithmicmonoculture, Sorensen_2024}; yet these methods remain limited to small-scale reasoning or dialogue tasks and have not been adopted within social simulation pipelines, where evaluation still focuses on output fluency and stance accuracy.

+In sum, evaluation protocols for generative agents remain behaviorally calibrated but structurally ungrounded.
+Bridging this gap requires a new generation of benchmarks that treat reasoning as a structured process rather than a stylistic performance.